pain relief music

 How Our Pain Relief Music Works

-This is a frequency taken from the ancient Solfeggio scale, which sound therapists and healers consider to be a natural anesthetic that reduces pain and encourages the optimal operation of the body's organs.
+In addition to the binaural beats frequencies, the music in the track is tuned to a frequency of 174 Hz.
+This frequency is derived from the ancient Solfeggio scale, regarded by sound therapists and healers as a natural anesthetic that diminishes pain and promotes the optimal functioning of the body's organs.